BenoitMorel/ParGenes/README.md

 ParGenes supports the following features:

-* best-fit model selection with ModelTest
+* best-fit model selection with [ModelTest-NG](https://github.com/ddarriba/modeltest)
-* phylogenetic tree inference with RAxML-NG (with customizable number of starting trees and bootstrap trees)
+* phylogenetic tree inference with [RAxML-NG](https://github.com/amkozlov/raxml-ng) (with customizable number of starting trees and bootstrap trees)
 * automatic parallelization to make the best use of the available computing cores
 * check pointing: ParGenes can be restarted without effort after an interruption
 * error reporting for the MSAs that fail to be treated
 * options to customize the tree inference parameters
-* optional call to ASTRAL/ASTER to infer a species tree from the inferred phylogenetic trees
+* optional call to [ASTRAL](https://github.com/smirarab/ASTRAL)/[ASTER](https://github.com/chaoszhang/ASTER) to infer a species tree from the inferred phylogenetic trees

 ## Requirement